TykTechnologies/tyk-bank/ELK/README.md

 You should have Docker installed on your local machine.

-## Set Credentials for ELK Services

-We need to change the default password for the `elastic` user account that is used for the the ELK services.
-This can be changed by modifying the `ELASTIC_PASSWORD` field in the `tyk-bank/docker-compose-elk.yaml` file.

 ## Running the ELK Container

 1. In the root of the 'tyk-bank' directory run the following command: